DevalexLLC/rdpgw-cloudflare-starter/README.md

 ### Add Keycloak User

-1. Go to `https://SERVER_HOSTNAME/auth/admin/master/console` and log in with your Keycloak bootstrap credentials
+1. Go to `https://SERVER_HOSTNAME/auth/admin/master/console` and log in with your Keycloak bootstrap admin credentials
 2. Click 'Manage realms'
 3. Click 'rdpgw'
 4. Click 'Users'
 5. Click 'Create new user' to add your first user
-6. Fill in your username (for convenience, use your Windows username; you get get it with `$env:USERNAME` in PowerShell) and click 'Create'
+6. Fill in your username (for convenience, use your Windows username; you can get it with `$env:USERNAME` in PowerShell) and click 'Create'
 7. Click on your user
 8. Click 'Credentials'
 9. Click 'Set password'